top of page

 17. Felt Snowflakes

-Cut snowflake shapes from felt and decorate with sequins or beads.
+Cut snowflake shapes from felt and let kids decorate them with sequins, beads, or embroidery floss.
+These double as simple ornaments.

 18. Cotton Ball Snowmen